jlucaspains/adowi2gh/README.md

 - **Attachments and Images**: Work item attachments and embedded images are not migrated
 - **Work Item Links**: Relations between work items are not currently migrated
-- **Rich Formatting**: Some complex HTML formatting may not convert perfectly to Markdown
+- **Rich Formatting**: Some complex HTML formatting may not convert well to Markdown

 ## Contributing